Chenle: 2009–2015: Early solo career in China

 In 2009, Chenle participated in the Haha children's channel held by Yueyue Elf Vs Season Trial, where he was runner-up and won the Elf Genie Award.
 Chenle first rose to prominence in 2010 participating in China's Got Talent, performing the song "Memory" from Andrew Lloyd Webber's musical Cats.
 In 2010, he participated in the National Chinese Young Talent Selection and won a gold medal.
 In 2010, Chenle made television appearances as part of the duo 0090, made up of himself and Xu Zehui, both coming from the Shanghai Little Star Art Troupe.

 In September 2010, Chenle signed a record deal with Lin Teng Culture Media.
-He released three albums with them.
+He released three albums under the label.

 On 25 January 2011, at age nine, Chenle was invited to perform at the Chinese New Year concert held at Golden Hall of Vienna; at the time, he was the youngest singer to have performed as a soloist at the venue.
 In June, Chenle played the co-lead role in the children's musical Joy of Growing Up, alongside fellow China's Got Talent auditionee Zhang Aiqing.
 On 16 June, Chenle led the audience in singing the Chinese national anthem at the second Nie Er Music Week opening ceremony in the Shanghai Grand Theater.
 In July, Chenle released his twelve-track second solo album, My Wings.
 At the end of the month and in August, he participated in the opening and closing ceremonies of the Shanghai International Children's Art Festival on the Shanghai Grand Stage at the Shanghai International Convention Center.

 In December 2012, Chenle participated in the First Plenary Session of the Huangpu District of Shanghai and was elected as the district director for the Young Pioneers.

 In 2013, Chenle participated in the first season of Let's Sing Kids, as part of Yang Zongwei's team.
 His first known minor acting role was in 2013, when he featured in Chinese drama The Queen of SOP 2 at age 11.

 In 2014, Chenle held his first solo concert, Music With You, at the Shanghai Concert Hall.
 He consequently released his concert album, of the same name, Music With You, that same year.
 Chenle joined the World Organization of Rising Leading Diplomats, headquartered in Washington, D.C., founded and presided over by pianist-songwriter-producer Ezekiel Palmieri, representing China as a young cultural diplomat.
 He served as Chinese Ambassador at an international multicultural show created by Palmieri at the Teatro Coliseo, Buenos Aires on 15 and 16 August 2014; he performed "The Dragon's Romance", a song Palmieri wrote specifically for him.

 Throughout 2015, Chenle would participate as a performing member of the "Chinese Cultural Paradise" outstanding student troupe, visiting multiple countries including South Korea, Japan, Australia and New Zealand.

 During his time as a child entertainer in China he would record and perform many cover songs, including many from Declan Galbraith.